 Implement actions to lead our communities and identify influencers

 Increase the brand presence and its offers on social networks

 Create the relevant content (visuals, videos, texts, etc.)

-You have a minimum of 2 years’ post-A-level higher education specialising in communication or digital marketing, and you have had initial experience in a similar field.
+A bachelor’s degree in communications or digital marketing, and initial experience in a similar field.

-You are enthusiastic about digital / the web and are very familiar with social media and running communities.
+You are enthusiastic about all things digital and are very familiar with social media and moderating online communities.

 You have good writing skills and are a good listener.

-You are diplomatic, thorough, proactive, curious, creative, and like working as part of a team.
+You are diplomatic, thorough, proactive, curious, creative and like working in a team.

 You want to be part of a unique adventure.

 Familiarity with platforms like Google Analytics, Photoshop, etc. would be a plus.